dstanich/intro-to-angular-presentation/README.md

 * 2018-05-10 IBM Rochester FED@IBM

 ## Overview
 Introduction to basic concepts of Angular (2+).
+Covers mostly `angular-cli` and components with a small example of services and http requests.
 Slides available at: [https://dstanich.github.io/intro-to-angular-presentation/](https://dstanich.github.io/intro-to-angular-presentation/).

 ## Materials
 All code is available in this repository in branches.